Ijasdeen/Restaurant/README.md

 # Purpose of the website
-Its purpose is to show
+Its purpose is to show display only